taw00/howto/howto-configure-firewalld-for-linux-examples-laptop-and-server.md

 sudo firewall-cmd --zone=todds-server --list-all

 # --INTERFACE --> RULES
+# (only if an interface is listed with '--get-active-zones')
 # but since we haven't re-aligned the interface, we aren't using the zone yet...
 sudo firewall-cmd --get-active-zones
 # associate...
 sudo firewall-cmd --zone=todds-server --change-interface=eth0
 # bounce the network
 sudo systemctl restart network
 # check that the interface is now associated to todds-server
 sudo firewall-cmd --get-active-zones
 sudo firewall-cmd --get-zone-of-interface=eth0

+# --SET NEW DEFAULT ZONE
 # set todds-server as the new default zone
 sudo firewall-cmd --set-default-zone=todds-server
+#sudo systemctl stop fail2ban # --uncomment if installed and using
+sudo systemctl restart firewalld
+#sudo systemctl start fail2ban # --uncomment if installed and using
 ```